Your Health and Safety is Our Priority

 - What food, drink, or activities should I avoid while taking this medicine?

 Health care providers are required to wash or sanitize their hands before and after seeing a patient.
+Do not be afraid to remind your health care providers to wash or sanitize their hands if you feel they have not.
 Health care providers should wear gloves when they perform tasks such as drawing blood or touching wounds or body fluids.
 Staff will welcome your reminder to clean their hands or wear gloves.

 In the hospital, people can be at a higher risk for falls.
 Illness, surgery and medicines can weaken or affect your balance and judgment.
 Also, medical equipment and the unfamiliar environment can make movement more difficult.
-We are committed to keeping you safe from injury during your stay.
+Remember to ask for help.
+Call, Don't Fall!

 During your stay we will:

-- Assess you for your risk of falling upon admission and as your condition changes.
+- Assess your risk of falling upon admission and as your condition changes.

-- Determine what preventive measures should be taken to try to prevent a fall while you are in the hospital, and share this information with other staff involved in your care.
+- Determine what preventive measures should be taken to avoid a fall while you are in the hospital, and share this information with other staff involved in your care.

-- Show you how to use your call light and remind you when to call for help.
-Remember "Call, Don't Fall!"
+- Show you how to use your call button and remind you when to call for help.

 - Respond to your calls for assistance in a timely manner.